The Fog: Home media

+Reception and legacy

 Contemporaneous

 Upon its original release, The Fog received mixed responses from film critics.
 Ernest Leogrande of the New York Daily News gave the film a middling two out of four-star review, praising the performances but writing that "Carpenter obviously is entranced by ghost stories, but he seems willing to sacrifice story for effect."
 Kevin Thomas of the Los Angeles Times similarly lauded the acting, and complimented the film as "an elegant and scary thriller of the supernatural that's far more impressive and satisfying than Carpenter's grisly and pointless (but profitable) Halloween."

 The New York Times's Vincent Canby praised the film's visual elements, but felt it ultimately paled in comparison to Carpenter's Halloween, describing it as "neither a rewarding ghost story nor... science-fiction, though it borrows freely from both genres...
 Unlike Halloween, which was a model of straight-forward terror and carefully controlled suspense, The Fog is constructed of random diversions.
 There are too many story lines, which necessitate so much cross-cutting that no one sequence can ever build to a decent climax."
-In his 1980 review, Roger Ebert gave the film two out of four stars, commenting, "This isn't a great movie but it does show great promise from Carpenter."
+In his 1980 review, Roger Ebert gave the film two out of four stars, commenting: "The movie's made with style and energy, but it needs a better villain.
+This isn't a great movie but it does show great promise from Carpenter."
 Similarly, Leonard Maltin rated the film 21/2-stars-out-of-4 and called it a "well-directed but obvious ghost story."

 Reassessment

-In the years following its release, The Fog has amassed a cult following, and later came to be considered, as Carpenter opined regarding his creation, "a minor horror classic" though he also stated it was not his favorite film due to re-shoots and low production values.
+In the years following its release, The Fog has amassed a cult following, and later came to be considered, as Carpenter opined regarding his creation, "a minor horror classic," though he also stated it was not his favorite film due to re-shoots and low-production values.
 This is one of the reasons he agreed to the 2005 remake.